oliver-moran/pomade.js/README.md

 JS Object indicated by `data-bind` attribute).
 When that Object changes, the template will be automatically refreshed.

-Ordinarly, all templates in a `Document` will be bound on the `DOMContentLoaded` event.
-If a template is added after this event (e.g. dynamically by JS) then the template will need to be compiled explicitly, as follows:

-    document.getElementById("myTemplate").compile();

 ## Bound or unbound? ##

 Pomade.js allows two methods of associating a template with a model.
 The model